redhat-et/llm-agents/react_agent/README.md

 6. In a new terminal, run `poetry run python react_agent/api.py` to spin up the agent API server.

-7. In a new terminal, run `poetry run streamlit run streamlit/intro.py` and navigate to the URL provided to use the UI application.
-You can now chat with the application by asking a question and see the outputs being generated.
+7. Congrats!
+You now have a ReAct agent server running locally! 🥳 If you would like to setup a simple UI to interact with the agent server you can find more details on setting up a Streamlit UI application [here](https://github.com/redhat-et/llm-agents/tree/main/streamlit/README.md).

 ## Adding Tools for the ReAct agent